belatu/contentful-extensions/packages/image-brightness/README.md

-# Image Color Palette
+# Image Brightness

 This extension automatically calculates the average brightness of an image.
-Works with `Object` field types.
+Works with `Number` field types.